gzuuus/nips/XX.md

    - Geohash enables precise location-based searches

 ### Product Collection (Kind: 30405)
 A specialized event type using [NIP-51](51.md) list format to organize related products into groups.
-Collections enable merchants to create meaningful product groupings and share common attributes that products can reference.
+Collections enable merchants, or any user to create meaningful product groupings and share common attributes that products can reference.

 Required tags:
 - `d`: Unique collection identifier